Dust-Evacuated Zones Near Massive Stars: Consequences of Dust Dynamics on Star-forming Regions

 We run a set of RDMHD { STARFORGE} simulations to study star formation in GMCs, using the { GIZMO} code \citep{hopkins:gizmo}.
 These simulations adopt the complete physics setup from the ``full'' { STARFORGE} model, as described in \citet{starforge.fullphysics}.
 For solving the equations of ideal magnetohydrodynamics (MHD), we rely on the { GIZMO} Meshless Finite Mass MHD solver, detailed in \citet{hopkins:gizmo.mhd} and \citet{hopkins:gizmo.mhd.cg}.
 In this study, we extend the standard { STARFORGE} physics by explicitly modeling the dynamics of the dust particles, where the details of the implementation are outlined in Section \ref{sec:dust}.

 We utilize the GIZMO meshless frequency-integrated M1 solver \citep{lupi:2017.gizmo.galaxy.form.methods, lupi:2018.h2.sfr.rhd.gizmo.methods, hopkins.grudic:2018.rp, hopkins:radiation.methods, grudic:starforge.methods, hopkins.grudic:2018.rp, hopkins:radiation.methods} to evolve the time-dependent, frequency-integrated radiative transfer (RT) equation adopting a reduced speed of light $c = 30 \, \rm km s^{-1}$.
+Adopting a reduced speed of light is a common practice in star formation simulations, as it allows for larger time-steps while ensuring the reduced speed still exceeds other relevant speeds in the problem, thereby maintaining the accuracy of radiative transfer processes without compromising computational efficiency \citep{geen_2015_rt}.
 The radiation is discretised into five distinct frequency bands, which cover a range extending from the Lyman continuum to the far infrared (FIR).
 As radiation interacts with matter, it triggers processes such as photoionisation, photodissociation, photoelectric heating, and dust absorption.
 Additionally, the matter undergoes radiative cooling and heating, accounting for metal lines, molecular lines, fine structure lines, as well as continuum and dust collisional processes, as outlined in \citet{fire3}.